 Like other forms of canker sores, they are not contagious.
 Even when you have an active outbreak of canker sores, they are not passed from person to person.
 Still, there is room for caution here.
-Even though herpetiform canker sores are not contagious, they can closely resemble cold sores and other conditions that are infectious and that can be passed from person to person.
+Even though herpetiform canker sores are not contagious, they can closely resemble cold sores and other conditions that can be passed from person to person.
 It’s important to be certain that you have canker sores if you want to avoid the potential of passing on a contagious condition to anyone else.
 If you have any doubts, check in with your doctor or a dental care professional.

 In most cases, this type of sore clears up on its own without further treatment.
 It commonly takes about a week and should take less than a month.
 If It does not appear to be healing well or if the canker sores are causing unacceptable levels of discomfort, you can visit your dental care team for help.
 They may recommend a topical pain reliever, an antiseptic treatment or rinse, or steroid treatment for particularly inflamed cases.
 Baking soda rinses are generally considered safe home treatment and can be used while waiting for an appointment to have the condition evaluated.
 If the underlying cause of the herpetiform ulcers is related to a nutritional deficiency, it’s important to correct the deficiency to help heal the canker sores and prevent them from recurring.